Take the plunge

 The gospel, the good news, tells us: You already belong to Christ - accept it.
 Rejoice over it.
 Entrust your life to him.
 Enjoy his peace.
 Let your eyes open for the beauty, the love, the peace, the joy in the world that can only be seen by those who rest in Christ's love.
 In Christ, we have the freedom to confront our sinfulness and admit it to us.
 Because we trust him, we can confess our sins fearlessly and load them on his shoulders.
 He is on our side.

-“Come to me,” says Jesus, “all you who labor and are heavy laden; I want to refresh you.
-Take my yoke upon you and learn from me; for I am meek and humble of heart; so you will find rest for your souls.
-For my yoke is easy, and my burden is light” (Matthew 11,28-30).
+“Come to me,” says Jesus, “all you who are weary and burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light.”
+(Mt 11,28-30).

 Honest assessment